tristanpenman/n64-heart-rust/examples/04-graphics-in-rust/README.md

-# Example 4 - Slide Tool
+# Example 4 - Graphics in Rust

-This example builds upon [03-booting-rust](../examples/03-booting-rust) by introducing some basic interactivity.
-We'll see that it's not too difficult to use the Nintendo 64 to display a simple slide deck.
+This example builds upon [03-booting-rust](../examples/03-booting-rust) by introducing some basic graphics and interactivity.
+We'll see that it's not too difficult to use the Nintendo 64 to display images and text.

 ## Acknowledgements